aaronicsubstances/shrewd-evolver/README.md

   1. build data architecture on the entity-relational diagram (ERD).
 This is equivalent to building on property-graph model, provided distinction can be made between one-sided relationships which cannot have properties, and all other relationships.
      1. abstract all relationships as "zero-to-many", i.e. hide one-sided relationship implementation details from the public.
      2. differentiate between the means of distinguishing entities for the purpose of establishing relationships in the property-graph model, from all other criteria for distinguishing entities, including criteria known to the public, i.e. always  use internally-generated ids to identify entities for all programming purposes, including for forming relationships and for presenting to the public.
-  2. build code architecture on the assumption that all processing occurs similar to how Apache/PHP processes HTTP requests: a single process/thread is created to handle an incoming HTTP request representing the input of I/O, and the output of I/O will be contained in the corresponding HTTP response.
+  2. build code architecture on the assumption that all processing occurs similar to how Apache/PHP and AWS Lambda functions process HTTP requests: a single process/thread is created to handle an incoming HTTP request representing the input of I/O, and the output of I/O will be contained in the corresponding HTTP response.
      1. This model is very flexible because barring efficiency concerns, all I/O can be converted into network requests.
      3. Another takeaway here is that if an architecture limits its use of memory to local variables, serializable memory, scheduled timeouts and I/O callbacks, then it will likely result in code which is simpler to understand.
   3. present software to stakeholders and public as a single abstraction, regardless of the perspective programmers have of the software from its architecture.